-Actually no, because “Never regret cause if it’s good, it’s wonderful.
+Actually no, because “Never regret because if it’s good, it’s wonderful.
 If it’s bad, it’s an experience. “

 What do you advise others for their lives and careers?

 Believe in the idea, no matter how crazy it may seem.
 Don’t give up right away, but pursue the goal.
-Write down the worst case scenario.
-Most of the time, even the absolute fail is not so dramatic firstly and secondly you can learn a lot from it.
+Write down the worst-case scenario.
+Firstly, most of the time, even an absolute fail is not so dramatic, and secondly you can learn a lot from it.

-If you start a company in the future or if you get pregnant with the idea of doing so, the issue of sustainability must be considered from the start.
+If you start a company in the future or if become consumed with the idea of doing so, the issue of sustainability must be considered from the very start.
 You owe it to yourself, just as you owe it to the next generation.
-Even if a lot is already happening, many large companies still have a lot to do and change urgently.
+Even if a lot is already happening, many large companies still have a lot to do and need to change urgently.

 A good business idea should also be checked to see whether it is doing something good for the next generation or not.
 Does economic sustainability work?